brianhouse/open_circuits/guide/sensors.md

 Use a GPIO Pin (13, 12, 27, 33, 15, 32, 14, 21).
 To set up a pin to measure capacitance, use the `CAP()` function.

+Try taping wires from the pins to aluminum foil using conductive tape in order to create touch pads with a larger sensing area.

 ![](img/touch.png)

 ###### Code